raccoongang/openprocurement.auctions.lease/docs/source/standard/auction.rst

    AuctionID should always be the same as the OCID.
    It is included to make the flattened data structure more convenient.

-:dgfID:
+:lotIdentifier:
     string, editable during enquiryPeriod

-    Identification number of the auction (also referred to as ``lot``) in the XLS of Deposit Guarantee Fund.
+    Identification number of the procedure.

 :procuringEntity:
    :ref:`ProcuringEntity`, required